 Now next big confusion is if customers are really interested in communicating with a machine?
 Well, the answer will always be a big ‘No’ unless they don’t receive efficient, accurate and prompt responses to their queries.
 But if it is possible, why will they prefer investing time in listening to a 10 minutes long IVR which may or may not connect them to the right person ultimately.

 How chatbots can efficiently use NLP?

 Aggregation, Augmentation and Real-time Analytics are some key functions of NLP which chatbots must use.
 Now let’s discuss in detail.

 Aggregation – Chatbot is not used for an exclusive conversation between a person and machine rather its functionality must be focused on analyzing each conversation and drawing an insight on how to perform better in the next one.

-Augmentation – Chatbots are not responsible for answering all the questions users ask rather they are structured in a way which can respond only some straightforward questions and payment related queries by accessing the knowledge base of organizations.
+Augmentation – Chatbots are not responsible for answering all the questions users ask rather they are structured in a way that can respond only to some straightforward questions and payment related queries by accessing the knowledge base of organizations.

 A Chatbot acts as a 24/7 Digital Assistant of an Organization